 We’re just over two months in to being parents and that time has gone CRAZY fast, it seriously feels like only the other week that we drove home from the hospital with a tiny human and not a clue what to do.
 Everyone tells you how much things will change and well, they’re right, our normal routines have been turned upside down.
 The same things are all still possible, but everything requires teamwork, extra effort and thinking through.
-Having a baby in our lives has tested us, we’ve both been at the end of our tether at times, frustrated, tired, exhausted but as a team we’ve supported each and stayed on the right track.
+Having a baby in our lives has tested us, we’ve both been at the end of our tether at times, frustrated, tired, exhausted but as a team we’ve supported each other and stayed on the right track.
 It is absolutely amazing though, despite it all, we love her more than we knew it possible to love something.
 The slightest smile and for a brief moment nothing else in the world matters and it’s all worthwhile.

 It’s fair to say that sleep has been the thing we’ve found hardest.
 We still haven’t found a way to manage things in a sustainable way; every evening, night and morning is different.
 Some good, some bad, some terrible!
-I don’t think we’re alone, seems that what we’re going through is quite normal but it’s really is pretty hard.
+I don’t think we’re alone, seems that what we’re going through is quite normal but it really is pretty hard.
 Over Christmas and New Year we managed well, Charlotte was beginning to develop a routine and with no other commitments we were able to manage to accommodate her needs in the evening or the morning and could do whatever we needed.
 Now that I’ve gone back to work, things have got harder again and she’s much more unsettled overnight.
 Victoria is of course off work, and so we’re trying to do our best with a system that involves her going to bed at 8/9pm, trying to get some sleep.
-Where I’ll manage charlotte until 11pm or midnight, ideally feeding her, changing her, getting her to sleep and then taking her upstairs.
-Victoria will then manage her throughout the night feeding/changing as needed.
-The hardest part is that she just doesn’t seem to want to sleep when it’s night time and we can both be laying in bed for hours listening to her ‘chat’ to herself while both half asleep.
+Where I’ll then manage charlotte until 11pm or midnight, ideally feeding her, changing her, getting her to sleep and then taking her upstairs.
+Victoria will then get up worh her throughout the night feeding/changing as needed.
+The hardest part is that she just doesn’t seem to want to sleep when it’s night time and we can both be laying in bed for hours listening to her ‘chat’ to herself while we are both half asleep.
 Sounds like I’m complaining, not my intention, just sharing reality!
 Things I’m sure will get better in time.

 Last week Charlotte had her first set of vaccinations, Victoria took her to the doctors where she had two injections, one in each leg.
 Victoria said that she had never heard her scream like she did and that the cutesy smile she was giving the doctor was wiped clean from her face quite quickly.
-We were warned that she’s have a higher than normal temperature and that she may have some loose poops.
+We were warned that she’ll have a higher than normal temperature and that she may have some loose poops.
 To be honest, she’s managed just fine.
 More jabs next month (3 months) and then another set the month after that.

 We’ve been managing really well with feeding, having switched to formula about 6 weeks ago.
 As mentioned in another post, we did our best with the breastfeeding, but it wasn’t working out.
 We seem to be the only one of our NCT cohort that is bottle feeding and it seems to be the only thing the group now talk about.
 Luckily, Victoria has a friend who is also bottle feeding so we’re not completely alone.
 We’ve both developed a hatred towards the phrase “Breast is Best” because it implies you’re not doing the best for your child unless you’re breast feeding.
-Not everybody can, and we’re confident we’re doing what’s best - so fuck off with your inconsiderate phrase.
+Not everybody can, and we’re confident we’re doing what’s best - so please fuck off with your inconsiderate phrase.
 We switched a few weeks in from Aptamil to Aldi’s Mamia.
-It’s a lot less expensive but Charlotte seems to be able to manage it much better.
+It’s a lot less expensive but importantly Charlotte seems to be able to manage it much better.
 We were struggling with the Aptamil, lots was coming back up, etc. I did some reading into the different formulas and they are all really, really similar.
 This seems to be working well, so we’re going to stick with it.

 We’re not experts in this, but we’ve been following her development quite closely.
 The first thing we noticed was her looking at certain black and white shapes.
 By week four or five we noticed her first smiles to us (which is the most adorable thing).
 About 6 weeks she was beginning to really focus on things, change what she was looking at and even move her head to follow.
 She’s slowly started to make more noises and will ‘chat’ when she’s quite content and awake, this is really cute unless it’s the middle of the night.